Parre87/projekt1/README.md

 The website and the fictitious company are in an early stage and what you see right now is just appearance.
 For example, the contact form does not work if you want to send a message, but the link to social media works.

+# Known Bugs & Limitations

+- Contact form does not connect to backend (static only).
+- Video available in MP4 only, no WebM fallback.

 ## Testing:

 - I've tested the website on Chrome, Firefox and Microsoft Edge.
 I also used Chrome developer tools to check responsiveness.